rixx/2018.djangocon.eu/_posts/2018-01-05-speaker-mentors.md

 date: 2018-01-05 10:00
 ---

-As our CfP goes into its second half, we're ready to announce speaker mentors – help and advice if you're not sure what to submit to DjangoCon Europe.
+As our CfP goes into its second half, we're ready to announce speaker mentors – they provide help and advice if you're not sure what to submit to DjangoCon Europe.

 <!-- more -->